Romania Itinerary How To Plan a One Week Trip to Romania by JetSettingFools.com

 More Tours from Brasov

 Still looking for the right day trip for your Romanian Itinerary?
-Travel the Transfagarasan Highway to the Sky on an organized tour or spend an entire day visiting quaint villages and hidden gems on a tour to Sighisoara.
+Travel the Transfagarasan Highway to the Sky on an organized tour or spend an entire day visiting quaint villages and hidden gems on a Tour to Sighisoara.

 Dinner in Brasov

 Back in Brasov in time for dinner, plan to eat a traditional Romanian meal at the atmospheric Sergiana.
-For a truly traditional Brasov dish, order the Bulz – a decadent polenta, meat and egg meal.
+For a truly traditional Transylvanian dish, order the Bulz – a decadent polenta, meat and egg meal.

 Public Transportation for Day 5

-Visitors who wish to spend a day further afield will likely benefit from renting a car for the day or joining a tour.
+Those who wish to spend a day further afield will likely benefit from renting a car for the day or joining a tour.

 Day 6: Go to Sibiu, Romania